A Cloud Architecture Diagram paints a thousand words.

 It’s not uncommon for resources to be commissioned within a cloud environment and to then remain unused or to be temporarily utilised for testing purposes and then forgotten.

-A diagram generated from the actual resources configured in your cloud environment will immediately highlight these orphan entities.
+A diagram generated from the actual resources configured in your cloud environment will immediately highlight these orphan entities so you can delete them and avoid paying too much for your cloud infrastructure.

 Of course cloud infrastructure diagrams are fantastic as long as they are up to date and you can find them.